innoq/architecture-antipatterns/_case_studies/overconfigurability_in_a_huge_ecommerce_system.md

 * Multi-Paradigm Development: Specific technologies enabled fast prototyping/development of difficult features
 * Integration of (too?) many existing systems -> fast time-to-market, quick integration is faster (in the short term) than a “solid” integration

 ## What were the bad consequences, why was everything bad?
 Overly large and heterogeneous development team (>150 persons from different companies), making development very expensive (and slow, see below)
-Time-to-market became slower and slower, due to overwhelming complexity of the overall system organizational dependencies between sub-teams
+Time-to-market became slower and slower, due to:
+* overwhelming complexity of the overall system
+* organizational dependencies between sub-teams

 Lack of persistent knowledge about the system and its operation (missing overview-documentation) No overview of configuration options (the official feature-toggle documentation covered only 50% of the more than 300 existing toggles)